 This is specifically for oil stains and is said to take effect overnight.
 Again, it’s only the truly daring who would try this without ever knowing if it will work without a doubt.
 Talk about risky business!

 Steaming your Suede

-Here we have a tip that calls for steaming your suede jacket and air-drying it afterwards.
 Popular choices?
 The shower.
-Again, while this is a tried and tested trick for regular fabrics that does really work.
+Again, this is a tried and tested trick for regular fabrics that does really work.
 Risking your suede to save some money doesn’t sound so good.
 Would you try this at home?
-On the one suede jacket that’s your favourite.
+On the one suede jacket that’s your favorite.

 A Two-sided Brush

 Washing suede jacket might not be an easy task but using a two sided brush is.
 You may have a two-sided brush at home, having thick and firm bristles on one side and softer, flexible ones on the other.

 This is great for cleaning a suede jacket.
 Use the thicker side for short suede surfaces that are soiled and the softer side for cleaning or finishing up any extra dust or residue that’s left behind.
 Depending on the degree of cleaning required, this item may be all that you need or may help accompany other items in your suede jacket cleaning process.